History of Eurasia: Emergence of civilizations

 The Bronze Age collapse ended the Late Bronze Age in much of Europe and the Mediterranean region, leading to the Early Iron Age.
 The Bronze Age collapse may be seen in the context of a technological history that saw the slow, comparatively continuous spread of iron-working technology in the region, beginning in the 13th and 12th centuries BC.
 The cultural collapse of the Mycenaean kingdoms, the Hittite Empire in Anatolia and Syria, and the Egyptian Empire in Syria and Israel, the scission of long-distance trade contacts and sudden eclipse of literacy occurred between 1206 and 1150 BC.
 The gradual end of the Dark Age that ensued saw the rise of settled Neo-Hittite Aramaean kingdoms of the mid-10th century BC, and the rise of the Neo-Assyrian Empire.

 Phoenician expansion from the Levant beginning in the 12th century BC resulted in a "world-economy".
 The high point of Phoenician culture and sea power is usually placed ca. 1200–800 BC.
 The Phoenicians and the Assyrians transported elements of the Late Bronze Age culture of the Near East to Iron Age Greece and Italy, but also further afield to Northwestern Africa and to Iberia, initiating the beginning of Mediterranean history now known as Classical Antiquity.
 They notably spread alphabetic writing, which would become the hallmark of the Mediterranean civilizations of the Iron Age, in contrast to the cuneiform writing of Assyria and the logographic system in the Far East (and later the abugida systems of India).

 The Iron Age made large stands of timber essential to a nation's success because smelting iron required so much fuel, and the pinnacles of human civilizations gradually moved as forests were destroyed.
 In Europe the Mediterranean region was supplanted by the German and Frankish lands.
 In the Middle East the main power center became Anatolia with the once dominant Mesopotamia its vassal.
 In China, the economical, agricultural, and industrial center moved from the northern Yellow River to the southern Yangtze, though the political center remained in the north.
 In part this is linked to technological developments, such as the mouldboard plough, that made life in once undeveloped areas more bearable.

-The civilizations in China, India, and the Mediterranean, connected by the silk road, became principal civilizations in Eurasia in early CE times.
-Later development of Eurasian history is told in other articles.
+In the Axial Age, China, India, and the Mediterranean formed a continuous belt of civilizations stretching from the Pacific to the Atlantic and connected by the Silk Road.